Campus Gateway Deployment Guide

 Step 4: Configure the settings for the Campus Gateway cluster.

-c.
-Uplink port client VLAN: This defines the list of VLANs which clients will be assigned and that will be allowed on the trunk interface to the upstream switch.
-If a client VLAN is not defined here, the client traffic will be dropped.
+- Uplink port client VLANs: Defines the list of VLANs that clients will be assigned and that are allowed on the trunk interface to the upstream switch.
+Client traffic on VLANs not defined here will be dropped.
+Accepts multiple VLAN numbers and ranges.
+Range: 1-4094, excluding 1002-1005.

 Step 5: Review the configurations and click Finish to deploy the Campus Gateway to the network.